Activities & Days Out

 Electric bike hire From our site

-We have teamed up with the UK Electric Bike centre, and are now available to offer Electric Bike hire from our site.
-They are such fun and make life a lot easier for groups traveling together, families looking to explore the area and those traveling without a car.
-The bikes can be delivered to the station and can come fitted with panniers.
-Bike trailers, tag-ons, child seats are also available.
-Helmets and High visibility vest come with the bikes.
+We have teamed up with the guys from Rother Rides, and are now available to offer Bike Hire and Electric tours from our site.
+They are such fun and make life a lot easier for groups travelling together, families looking to explore the area and those travelling without a car.

-Join us for Kayaking, Paddleboarding, Archery and Bushcraft at the Original Hut Company, Bodiam
+New contractor!!
+Join us for Kayaking, Paddle boarding, Archery and Bushcraft, wild swimming Triathlon training and more all available on site here at the Original Hut Company,

 Things to do in the village